wordpress-clients/hybrid/legacy/docs/INSTALLATION.md

 ## Config files

 Your personal config files live now in the `config` folder.
-You can modify all of them except `config.default.cson` which contains the default config that can be overwritten using `config/config.cson`
+You can modify all of them.

 ## Installing the Web service